Dentists recommend 2 checkups per year. Book Your Checkup Today.

 Halitosis of oral origin ~80%

-Scaling and root planing is billed per quadrant and many plans cover part of it.
+Scaling and root planing is billed per quadrant, and many plans cover part of it.
 Adjuncts and surgery vary by plan and diagnosis.
-Most patients feel improvement within weeks; the 4–8 week check guides next steps.
+We can check your benefits for you during your visit.

 Myths vs. Facts